10 Tips to Improve Employee Engagement

 6. Offer Flexible Work Arrangements

-Flexibility, whether it’s where an employee works or when, helps people manage their work-life balance better.
+Flexibility, whether it’s where or when, helps people manage their work-life balance better.
 When people feel like they can take the time to care for their families and themselves physically and mentally, they’re happier and more productive.
 They’re also grateful and want to prove it.

 7. Encourage Teamwork